 - salt and freshly ground pepper to taste

-- 2 carrots, peeled and cut into shape of you choice ( I made a small carrot flowers, for fun)
+- 2 carrots, peeled and cut into a shape of your choice (I made small carrot flowers, for fun)

 - 1 bay leaf